rgw: break up user reset-stats into multiple cls ops

 The second idea would be even to break the reads into multiple ops, with enough information returned from each to continue the operation with more reads, followed by a single write.
 The same challenge as listed above is applicable here, although with more opportunities for races with other write ops.

-#2 Updated by Josh Durgin 11 months ago
+#2 Updated by Josh Durgin about 1 year ago

 There are a finite number of OSD op threads.
 If the 100 reads in a single op take a while, they will block one of those threads.
 By default there are 2 threads per shard for SSD, and 8 shards, so if these kind of ops were more common, they could end up blocking I/O for 1/8th of the PGs.